Azure/alz-monitor/docs/wiki/AlertActionGroups.md

 - Code -> ARM/Bicep/Terraform : will potentially be complicated and requires maintenance in multiple repos (RIs)
 - Policy : more consistent with overall ALZ approach and much simpler to maintain as it would be managed from the Enterprise-Scale repository (along with all the alert policies).
 Additionally, using policy enables the automatic creation of an Action Group when the subscription is created - however, need to determine how to specify the email  (distribution group) address.

+## Action Groups

+Action Groups provide the action capability (what to do with the alert) when an alert is fired.
+For ALZ we will default to using a provided email address to send the alert details to.

+There are two patterns for consideration on how to deploy Action Groups in ALZ:

-### Centralized Action Group
+#### Centralized Action Group

-Propose hosting the action group in the "AlzMonitoring-RG" resource group in the management platform landing zone.
+A single centralized action group in the "AlzMonitoring-RG" resource group in the management platform landing zone.
 This is a simpler approach and only supports a single email (distribution group) address for all alert forwarding.
-This might be too restrictive for certain scenarios
+This mayt be too restrictive for certain scenarios.

 Policy Scope: Single subscription

-### Decentralized Action Group
+#### Decentralized Action Group

-Propose hosting the action group in the "AlzMonitoring-RG" resource group in each subscription.
-This approach is best configured through policy, however, need to investigate how to configure email (distribution group) address for alert forwarding.
-A single email could be used across each deployed subscription action group with the possibility  and allowing different mails per subscription.
-The action groups will be triggered through Alert Processing Rules that can only be scoped to subscription at the highest level so again would fit into this pattern
+An action group in the "AlzMonitoring-RG" resource group in each subscription.
+This approach is best configured through policy, however, need to validate how to configure email (distribution group) address for alert forwarding.
+A single email address could be used across each deployed subscriptions action group, or allows the configuration of different email addresses per subscription/workload/infrastructure area.
+The action groups will be triggered through Alert Processing Rules that can only be scoped to subscription at the highest level so would fit into this pattern.

-Policy Scope: Management Group
+Policy Scope: Management Group/Subscription

+### ALZ Decision

+The decision is to follow the decentralized approach and provision a single Action Group per subscription.
+This allows customers to configure discrete actions per subscription (different email addresses or other supported actions), although we will default to a single email address (distribution group) for all Action Groups as part of the initial Azure Landing Zone integration enabled through Azure Policy.

+As part of the ALZ deployment methodolgy, Alert Processing Rules will target the Action Group in the subscription where the alert originated.